CNUClasses/Project2_Intents/README.md

 8. When you hit the reset button the app will again show the default image (see 5)

 **Grading;**

-10% colorize
+10% colorize<br>
-10% sketchify
+10% sketchify<br>
-20% share
+20% share<br>
-10% implicit camera intent set up with URI for file 10% onActivityResult handles both requestCode and resultCode as well as URI correctly 10% correctly implemented, error free gradle files
+10% implicit camera intent set up with URI for file<br>
+10% onActivityResult handles both requestCode and resultCode as well as URI correctly<br>
+10% correctly implemented, error free gradle files<br>
-10% permissions
+10% permissions<br>
-10% settings and preference change listeners
+10% settings and preference change listeners<br>

 **Project Hints**